BinarSkugga/simple-trade-tracker/README.md

 - [X] Manually update your watchlist
 - [ ] Viewing your current positions
 - [ ] Filter and search your positions
+- [ ] View details on a specific stock
 - [ ] Get key stats for dividend oriented investing on your positions
 - [ ] Allow persistent ammending changes to a stock information to complement the WS api
 - [ ] Generate over time value changes and dividend changes graphs